 Question: When is National Trivia Day?
 Answer: It’s January 4th!

 Get ready now to pack the house and pop the questions with this guide to hosting the best live trivia.
 After all, live trivia events are a great way to boost business.
 Want proof?
-Beef O’Brady’s in Apollo Beach launched this type of live trivia and saw guest traffic grow by 40% and pitcher sales increase by 200%.
+Beef O’Brady’s in Apollo Beach hosted trivia nights and saw guest traffic grow by 40% and pitcher sales increase by 200%.
 So, let’s get live…

 STEP #1: THE PRIZES